ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

 ### Shared tab

-Options shared by the menu items Blog, List and Featured Articles.
+These settings apply for Shared Options in List, Blog and Featured layouts unless they are changed by the menu settings.

 ![Articles options shared tab](../../../en/images/articles/articles-options-shared-tab.png "Articles shared")